 In the production industry, you may have to know how to read computerized work orders and perform minor maintenance on machines.
 Because you need at least a minimal familiarity with computers, you may want to point out this skill on your resume.
 You can either include it in your skills section or describe how your ability with computers helped you succeed in past jobs.

 Your experience section needs to show employers what you have done in the past and what you can accomplish in the future.
 You need to describe your experiences in adequate detail without going overboard.
-As a general rule of thumb, you should strive to include five to eight bullet points for each job on your resume.
+As a general rule of thumb, the most common resume format includes five to eight bullet points for each job on your resume.
 The general labor resume sample gives you a great example of how much information to include in this pivotal section.

 As you sit down to write a resume, you may wonder what exactly should go in this professional document.
 Every resume may have different needs.
 You want to tailor the document to the job you want to get, but you can still follow general guidelines to help you get started.
-Make sure your resume includes the major sections, such as contact information, professional summary, skills, experience, and education.
+Our resume builder will help make sure your resume includes the major sections, such as contact information, professional summary, skills, experience, and education.
 Once you have this basic information, you can add in specific details, such as accomplishments, certifications, and awards as space permits.

 Warehouse General Laborer with seven years’ experience in industrial warehouse enviroments.
 Extensive background in receiving, moving, and shipping merchandise.
 Track record of exceeding expectations while working quickly and safely.